-- Legal Practitioner before the High Court of Zimbabwe
+Legal Practitioner before the High Court of Zimbabwe

 After obtaining a Law Degree from the University of Zimbabwe in 1982, Chris Finn joined a local law firm in Harare, with whom he qualified as a legal practitioner before the High Court of Zimbabwe in 1984.

 While working there, he specialised in intellectual property.
-He handled patent, trade mark, design and copyright matters (searching, filing, prosecution, renewals, assignments, changes of name/address, licensing, opposition and revocations) in Zimbabwe, Zambia, Malawi, Tanzania and Botswana.
+He handled patent, trade mark, designs and copyright matters (searching, filing, prosecution, renewals, assignments, changes of name/address, licensing, opposition and revocations) in Zimbabwe, Zambia, Malawi, Tanzania and Botswana.
 He was also involved in copyright and trade mark enforcement cases in the courts of Zimbabwe.

 Chris was an Associate Member and Secretary of The Zimbabwean Institute of Patent and Trade Mark Agents, and a member of the Central African Region of AIPPI between 1984 and 1990.

 In 1990, Chris moved to the United Kingdom, where he joined a boutique firm of patent and trade mark attorneys in Glasgow, Scotland, qualifying as a trade mark attorney in 1994 and as a professional representative before the European Union Trade Mark and Designs Registry in 1996.
 Chris became a director of the firm in May 2000, and Head of Trade Marks in 2004.
 In July 2006, when Murgitroyd & Company acquired the firm, he joined them as a Director, Trade Marks.